Fake-GitHub-Admin/Java-Week2-Practice/README.md

 3/31 -  Testing out the ArrayList code, however there is this issue that it is not recognizing the already defined arrayList.
 It could be a scope problem as I am trying to access it in a different method, however all methods are auto public.
 Plan on addressing this tommorow.
 Side note for the arrayList to work as well I needed to import the pakage, and change a few things like violatorsList.length to violatorsList.size().

+04/01 - Bad Fever today, not feeling too good.
+Will Update tommorow

 04/02 - End date